angryscan/angryscan.org/README.md

    mkdocs serve
    ```

-The documentation from each project will appear in its own section in the navigation.
+The documentation from each project is copied verbatim into the built site.
+No pages authored in this

-## Localization

-The site uses [`mkdocs-static-i18n`](https://github.com/ultrabug/mkdocs-static-i18n) to provide
-localized builds.
-English is the default language and a Russian translation is included for the
-landing page.
-To translate any additional page, create a sibling file with the appropriate language
-suffix—for example, add `page.ru.md` next to `page.md`.
-Missing translations automatically fall back
-to the English source.

-Visitors are redirected to the best-matching language based on their browser settings.
-Their manual
-language choice is remembered locally so returning visitors keep their preference.
+repository are published—when the site loads, visitors are automatically redirected into the AngryData
+App documentation (as the default entry point), and the navigation exposes each upstream project.

 ## Continuous deployment